 foldl to calculate sum and product of a list only to find out later there already exist functions to do exactly that much more easily.
 To make it up to you, I’ll show you one more example that’s actually useful.
 Let’s say we want to calculate the total number of characters in this list:

 foldl to easily reduce this entire list of strings to a single number.

-Folding from right
+Folding a List from Right

 foldl folds a list from left as its name indicates.
 What that means is it begins its operation starting from the beginning of the list.
 But, sometimes we need to fold a list starting from the end.
 The